neohed/guides/AWS/01 Getting Started with AWS - Creating a VPC with Public and Private Subnets.md

 - **Virtual Private Cloud (VPC):** You'll learn what a VPC is and how to set one up with custom settings.
 You'll practice setting specific CIDR blocks, enabling DNS hostnames, and enabling DNS resolution.

 - **Subnets:** You'll understand the role of subnets within a VPC, how to create them, and how to set up their IP addressing with CIDR blocks.
 You'll practice creating both public and private subnets.
+- **Subnets:** You'll understand the role of subnets within a VPC, how to create them, and how to set up their IP addressing with CIDR blocks.
+You'll practice creating both public and private subnets.

 - **Internet Gateways:** You'll learn what an Internet Gateway (IGW) is, and how to create and attach one to a VPC to enable communication with the internet.